Eshagupta0106/shopping-cart-team1/README.md

 ## Installation

 * Clone this repository: `git clone https://github.com/Eshagupta0106/shopping-cart-team1.git`
-* Navigate to the project directory: `cd shopping-cart`
+* Navigate to the project directory: `cd shopping-cart-team1`
-* Install dependencies: `npm install`, `npm install flowbite`, `npm install @fortawesome/fontawesome-free`
+* Install: `npm-install`, `npm install -g @angular/cli`, `npm install flowbite`, `npm install @fortawesome/fontawesome-free`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Try running ng serve --host 0.0.0.0 --port port-number if the port 4200 is occupied.
+Try running `ng serve --host 0.0.0.0 --port port-number` if the port 4200 is occupied.

 ## Usage